 Spiked Eggnog

 Spiked Eggnog is homemade eggnog with liquor.
 This traditional homemade eggnog for a boozy eggnog cocktail is super easy to make, and you will soon wonder why you have never made this before.
-I know you will soon think the best way to enjoy eggnog is with a homemade eggnog recipe.
+Homemade eggnog offers a richer, creamier flavor than what you find in the grocery store.
+Enjoy this fresher handcrafted cocktail for your holiday indulgences.
+If you want a decadent holiday drink, try this classic eggnog; it is perfect for holiday parties.

 Is Eggnog safe to drink?

 Yes, homemade eggnog has raw eggs in it.
-There are two reasons why this is less worrisome than you might think.
+There are two reasons why this is less problematic than you might think.

 First off, let me say minors should not consume drinks with alcohol.